 Day 1: Nairobi, Kenya

 Arrive in Nairobi, where you are greeted at the airport and transferred to your hotel.
 Once a rough outpost amidst a highland swamp when it was the colonial capital of British East Africa in 1907, Nairobi today is the urban heartbeat of independent Kenya and one of Africa’s most important cities.
 Nairobi has long been a meeting point for adventurers and travelers from all over the world, and most Kenya safaris still originate here.
-Nairobi’s national museum and the historic home of Karen Blixen, author of Out of Africa
+Nairobi’s national museum and the historic home of Karen Blixen, author of Out of Africa, are popular attractions.

 Days 2–4: Laikipia—Lewa & Borana Conservancies